 Latino USA : About

-Airs Sundays at 6am on AM 820
+Airs Sundays at 6am and 7pm on AM 820

 Weekly roundups of news and public affairs, features on cultural and musical trends, and compelling personal portraits present a unique weekly perspective on U.S. Latinos.
 Latino USA explores the issues and events affecting the lives of the nation's growing and increasingly diverse Latino communities.
 Designed to promote cross-cultural understanding and to develop a forum for Latino cultural and artistic expression, Latino USA is hosted by the award-winning journalist Maria Hinojosa, who has covered such topics as urban and multicultural affairs, labor politics, and youth culture.